peej/tonic/README.markdown

     class ExampleResource extends Tonic_Resource { }

 Parameters can also be specified in a similar fashion to Rails routes.
-Any tokens parsed from the @uri are used to name the parameters passed to the Tonic_Request:
+Any tokens parsed from the @uri are used to name the parameters passed to the Tonic_Resource:

     /**
      * @uri /example/:parameter